 - A maximum of one of the five required courses may be taken with the pass/drop/fail (PDF) grading option.

 - Certificate students’ independent work must incorporate issues related to Gender and Sexuality Studies.
 Students can fulfill this requirement in several ways.
 For those concentrating in humanities or social science disciplines, the senior thesis and at least one junior paper must incorporate issues related to GSS.
 For students concentrating in disciplines in which it is difficult to incorporate GSS-related questions into junior papers and theses (including fields such as science or engineering), students can fulfill this requirement by submitting two revised GSS-related course papers for review by the Director.

 Courses offered by GSS are open to all Princeton students.
 All students seeking this certificate must be currently enrolled at Princeton University as part of a degree-granting department.

-Students seeking the certificate in Gender and Sexuality Studies should email Maria Papadakis at email@example.com the following information:
+Students seeking the certificate in Gender and Sexuality Studies should email Maria Papadakis at email@example.com the following three pieces of information.

-Please note that the GSS certificate will appear in Tiger Hub the Fall of your senior year.
+Please note that the GSS certificate will appear in Tiger Hub the Spring of your senior year.